What is clobetasol propionate cream used for? Uses and side effects

 - Betamethasone dipropionate (Diprolene ointment)

-- Desoximetasone (Topicort spray)
+- Desoximetasone (Topicort spray and gel)

 - Diflorasone diacetate ointment (Psorcon ointment)